nobinary/GetMeSomeVidz/README.md

 *Why are there broken YouTubeVideos in the search results?*

-The short answer to that is that the urls from the API are not consistent, and send you on a bunch of internal YouTube redirects that for the most part lead to the mobile version of the site.
-Getting around that would require some AJAX magic that's beyond the scope of this assignment.
+The short answer to that is that the urls from the API are not consistent/updated, and send you on a bunch of internal YouTube redirects that for the most part lead to the mobile version of the site.
+Getting around that would require some AJAX magic that's currently being developed.
 Conversely, the app is currently refusing to show us Creed videos (id=21), so maybe it's for the best.